Abu Dhabi's economic delegation to Japan explores new avenues to strengthen partnerships

 PHOTO

+The delegation is organised in partnership with the UAE Embassy in Tokyo, reflecting a unified national effort to deepen economic and investment ties between the two countries.

-The high-level delegation is comprised of senior officials and executives from both the government and private sectors, including the Department of Culture and Tourism – Abu Dhabi, Abu Dhabi Securities Exchange (ADX), ADGM, Abu Dhabi Investment Office (ADIO), Abu Dhabi Customs, Khalifa Fund for Enterprise Development, Abu Dhabi Chamber of Commerce and Industry (ADCCI), ADNOC, KEZAD, Hub71, Abu Dhabi Airports, and major companies from different sectors.
+The high-level delegation comprises senior officials and executives from both the government and private sectors, including the Department of Culture and Tourism – Abu Dhabi, Abu Dhabi Securities Exchange (ADX), ADGM, Abu Dhabi Investment Office (ADIO), Abu Dhabi Customs, Khalifa Fund for Enterprise Development, Abu Dhabi Chamber of Commerce and Industry (ADCCI), ADNOC, KEZAD, Hub71, Abu Dhabi Airports, and major companies from different sectors.

 Bilateral trade and mutual investments are poised to further increase with the signing of the UAE-Japan Comprehensive Economic Partnership Agreement (CEPA), expected to be finalised later this year.
 The agreement is set to unlock opportunities in various sectors, fostering the exchange of expertise and technology and opening new markets for both Japanese and UAE businesses.